AndyOGo/tailwindcss-nested-groups/README.md

 };
 ```

-Optionally create your scoped group in the config (no need to type group-, that will be prepended for you).
+Optionally set your group scope and choose variants in the config (no need to type group-, that will be prepended for you).

 ```js
 // tailwind.config.js